OrLev-Ari/llm-security-platform-backend-containers/README.md

 ### IAM Role Setup (Recommended)
 Should be already deployed in your account if you've used the llm-security-platform-backend repository, called EC2LLMPlatformSecurityInstanceProfile.

-Create an IAM role with the following permissions and attach it to your EC2 instance:
+If not, create an IAM role with the following permissions and attach it to your EC2 instance:

 **Required Permissions:**
 - `ssm:GetParameter` - to retrieve HuggingFace token from Parameter Store